The Guide to Cheek Kissing: How To Cheek Kiss Across the World

 Netherlands, Belgium, and Switzerland: They Also Cheek Kiss!

 If you at least vaguely know the person you are greeting in the Netherlands, Belgium, or Switzerland, your cheek kisses should total three and start with the right cheek.
-Women kiss everyone, men only kiss women for all three countries, yet you might sneak in some cheek kisses between men if you are in the Francophone part of Belgium.
+Women kiss everyone, and men only kiss women in all three countries, yet you might sneak in some cheek kisses between men if you are in the Francophone part of Belgium.

 Latin America: The Region of Cheek Kisses

-Possibly the friendliest place in the world you might want to go to to be greeted!
+Possibly the friendliest place in the world you might want to visit to be greeted!
 Cheek kissing is a fairly universal form of greeting in most Latin American countries.
-In Argentina, you’ll get both a hug and a cheek kiss no matter who you are.
-And depending on the region you’re visiting, in Brazil, you might get cheek-kissed up to three times—by anyone!
-This is even true of business meetings once the initial introductions have been made.

-Middle East
+Cheek Kisses in the Middle East

 Cheek kissing is fairly common throughout the Middle East.
 If you are in Turkey this is the normal form of greeting between all men and women once you’ve met at least once.